-Computers are available for student use in the Library, and operate on Microsoft Windows and the latest Microsoft Office suite.
-Students will need to bring their own USB flash-drives in order to save their work, or students may save onto their Microsoft OneDrive account.
+Computers are available for student use in the Library operating Microsoft Windows and the latest Microsoft Office suite.
+Students will need to bring their own USB flash-drives to save their work, or students may save onto their Microsoft OneDrive account.